James Kinley: Lieutenant Governor of Nova Scotia

 Kinley was appointed by the Governor General, on the advice of Prime Minister Jean Chrétien, in May 1994.
 He was installed at a public ceremony at the World Trade and Convention Center in Halifax, Nova Scotia on June 23, 1994.
 He was sworn into office by Premier John Savage, Chief Justice Lorne Clarke and federal representatives for Governor General Ramon Hnatyshyn.

-Death

-Kinley died at the age of 86 in Lunenburg.

-Personal life
+Personal life and death

 Kinley was a longtime resident of Lunenburg with his wife Grace Elizabeth (MacPherson) Kinley and have raised four children; Paula, Peter, Edward, Shona and are grandparents of eleven grandchildren.

+Kinley died at the age of 86 in Lunenburg, Nova Scotia on 1 May 2012.